 Storage

-Store any leftover cake in an airtight container at room temperature for up to 4 days.
-If it is very hot choose to store this cake in the fridge, especially if you have added fruit to the top to decorate it.
+Store any leftover vanilla sheet cake in an airtight container at room temperature for up to 4 days.
+If it is very hot, store this cake in the fridge, especially if you have added fruit to the top.

 - Always check the true temperature of your oven with an oven thermometer.